- Commencement Week Schedule

 Can parents and guests stay in residence hall rooms?

 Rooms are available for families in residence halls on Friday, Saturday, and Sunday nights.
 These dormitory rooms have two twin beds with shared bathrooms and limited amenities.

-Yes, linens are included in the cost, yet you may want to bring extra pillows and/or larger towels.
+Yes, the rooms are equipped with the basics: two twin beds, sheets, a blanket, a pillow, small towels.
+You may want to bring extra pillows and/or larger towels.

 Yes, there are parking sites available and there will be transportation provided from the parking lot to seating if needed.
 If you have any special needs that may require accommodation in order to ensure full participation in Commencement Weekend, please contact the Parents Office at (315) 781-3700.

 Are there services for guests with hearing needs?